-Pfizer’s vaccine candidate RSVpreF for respiratory syncytial virus (RSV) showed a high level of efficacy in older patients with more severe lower respiratory tract illness which was defined by three or more RSV-associated symptoms according to a press release from the company.
+Pfizer’s vaccine candidate RSVpreF for respiratory syncytial virus (RSV) showed a high level of efficacy in older patients with more severe lower respiratory tract illness which was defined by three or more RSV-associated symptoms.

-The press release provides top-line data from a phase 3 trial, RENOIR, designed to assess the efficacy, immunogenicity and safety of RSVpreF in adults.
+The phase 3 trial RENOIR is designed to assess the efficacy, immunogenicity and safety of RSVpreF in adults.
 While RENOIR is not complete, the release describes how to date, the trial has enrolled approximately 37,000 participants and who were randomised to receive 120μg RSVpreF or placebo in a 1:1 ratio.
 Enrolment up to approximately 40,000 participants continues in the Southern Hemisphere to accumulate cases during their first season.

 A pre-planned, interim analysis was used to assess protection against RSV-associated lower respiratory tract illness defined by two or more symptoms.
 The analysis determined a vaccine efficacy of 66.7% (96.66% CI: 28.8% – 85.8%).